-But often, part of the package that comes with propane heat is a large tank that is an eyesore on your property.
+But often, part of the package with propane heat is a large tank that becomes an eyesore on your property.

 If you’re sick of that propane tank cluttering your yard or just now beginning to heat your home with propane, there is another option for you: underground propane tanks.

 But surely there’s a lot of red tape involved with burying a propane tank, right?
 Can you even bury a normal one, or do you have to buy something special?

-At Affordable Tanks, we know how it feels to be worried about making a good decision - especially when that decision could be very “explosive!”
+At Affordable Tanks, we know how it feels to be worried about making a good decision - especially when the wrong decision could be very “explosive!”

-That’s why we want to talk about the pros and cons of underground propane tanks - so you can make a good decision and invest wisely in your future!
+That’s why we're here to talk about the pros and cons of underground propane tanks - so you can make a good decision and invest wisely in your future.

 Pros Of Underground Propane Tanks

-There are reasons to choose an underground propane tank, as well as reasons to shy away from it.
+There are reasons to choose an underground propane tank and reasons to shy away from it.
 Let’s begin by looking at the advantages of an underground propane tank.

 1 - Home and Property Aesthetics

-An underground tank is not visible above ground, making it an attractive choice for people who don’t want unnecessary eyesores outside of their homes or businesses.
+An underground tank is not visible above ground, making it an attractive choice for people who don’t want unnecessary eyesores outside their homes or businesses.

 But here’s the thing:

 Code requirements don’t allow anything to be placed on top of a propane tank that is installed underground.
-That means that your plans to put a patio or swing set on top of it aren’t going to work.
+That means that if you plan to put a patio or swing set on top of the site, it won't work.

-However, an above-ground tank still takes up space, which means they might get in the way of recreation and other activities.
-And maintaining your lawn around the tank can be a real headache.
+However, an above-ground tank still takes up space, which might get in the way of recreation and other activities.
+Maintaining your lawn around the tank can be a real headache.

 Let's face it.
 Above-ground tanks just don’t look good!
-And they are challenging to hide since any large tank needs to be several feet away from any structures.
+Plus, they are challenging to hide since any large tank must be at least 10 feet away from any structures.

 Here’s the bottom line:

-Underground propane tanks give you more flexibility in your yard and allow you to keep your property looking sharp!
+Underground propane tanks give you more flexibility in your yard and allow you to keep your property looking well-maintained!

 2 - More Difficult To Steal